 1. Google My Business Profile Photos (Business Logo)

-Your profile photo, often your business logo, represents your business and helps customers recognize you on Google.
-This image should be clear and professional to ensure strong brand recognition.
+Your profile image, often your business logo, represents your brand and helps customers recognize you.
+Keep this image clear for strong brand identity.

 Recommended Size: 250 × 250 pixels